ldsouza/ldsouza.github.io/_posts/2017-03-01-crud-operations-in-sharepoint-using-the-rest-api.md

 ---
 ## A New Post

-To read from the list, we will be using the REST API.
+You can Read and Create List items from SharePoint using the REST Representational State Transfer (REST) interface.

 Set the name of the list you want to read from.
 In this instance our list name is Customers.
 The Javascript